 Please be assured we will keep your email address confidential.

-The "Lanai" version of DART was released in December 2013 and contains many stable bugfixes and improvements over the Kodiak version.
+The "Manhattan" version of DART was released on 15 March 2017.
 The DART source code and documentation can be downloaded at https://www2.cisl.ucar.edu/software/dart/download.
-The most current version of the documentation is (always) distributed with the code, but if you want to take a look before downloading, visit the Lanai release document.
+The most current version of the documentation is (always) distributed with the code, but if you want to take a look before downloading, visit the Manhattan release document.

 The most current version of the documentation is distributed with the code, but if you want an idea of what it takes to build DART and run experiments before downloading, look at the Getting Started page.